mattt/terminal-share/README.md

 Mac OS X 10.8 Mountain Lion introduced [built-in sharing](http://www.apple.com/osx/whats-new/features.html#builtin-sharing).
 Access to this system-level feature is provided through [`NSSharingService`](http://developer.apple.com/library/Mac/#documentation/AppKit/Reference/NSSharingService_Class/Reference/Reference.html).

+It does everything from posting to Twitter, Facebook, Flickr, Vimeo, YouTube, adding content to your Safari Reading List or iPhoto or Aperature Library, and sending files over airdrop or e-mail.
+It even supports Chinese web services like Sina Weibo, Tu Dou, and YouKu.

 `terminal-share` extends access to these APIs by proxying through a simple command-line application.
 Normally, Apple would provide such a Unix command-line interface through a Foundation Tool.

 ## Ruby